The Cut Scale

 Brilliant cuts, most commonly Round cut diamonds or Princess cut diamonds, have maximum diamond sparkle.
 They possess more facets than step cuts and the facets are triangular and kite-shaped.
 Brilliant cuts have a high degree of diamond sparkle and maximum the fire and scintillation of a diamond.

-The other two attributes of finish are polish and symmetry.
-Both of these are a result of the manufacturing process.
+Moreover, polish and symmetry are a result of the manufacturing process.
 The polish of a diamond is how cleanly smooth the facet surfaces are.
 If small striated polish lines remain, it may affect light performance and therefore, diamond cut.
 The other attribute is symmetry.
 Symmetry is simply the pattern and evenness of the size, shape and location of facets.
 If the location of a facet is incorrect, the performance of light and therefore the cut grade can be affected.
 For example, an off center table facet may reduce diamond sparkle.

 Selecting Cut Grade